This guide will inform you about breaking changes you should be aware of

 kong migrations finish.

-nodes pointing to the same datastore anymore.
+nodes in the old cluster pointing to the same datastore anymore.
 Only run

 this command when you are confident that your migration